05-09-19 Panhandler Angel

 Then the next-door neighbor knocked on her door.
 They were trying to feed their newborn baby and could not open the canned baby formula without electricity.
 The woman immediately remembered the can opener and gave it to them.
 As she watched the grateful neighbors leave, she began thinking about the old man and the two items that were needed most that night.

 The next day the woman returned to the store, but the old man wasn’t there.
 She asked the manager of the store about the old man.
 He was surprised and said ‘get in line.
 You’re the tenth person who asked about him.
 I can take your phone number and if I see him give it to him.’
 ‘There were others,’ she asked.
 ‘Oh yes and the stories are weird.
 The old man had them buy things for him but they became items that they desperately needed themselves.
 Is that what happened to you?’
 The woman nodded and left her phone number with the others.

 Then she thought of her daughter, Regina, who was a human interest’s writer for the local newspaper.
 Maybe she would be interested in this strange story.
 And she was, very interested.
 Regina got the list of phone numbers from the store manager and organized a meeting with everyone there.
 The store manager offered the group their meeting room in the back of the store.
 It would be good publicity for the store he thought.
 So, the meeting was set for Friday afternoon.

 To everyone’s surprise the old man was standing outside the store when the group arrived.
-Regina was excited because everyone involved in the story was there and she could finish her story easily.
+Regina was excited because everyone involved in the story was there and she could easily finish her story.
 Regina asked the old man to join the meeting and he agreed.

 A week later there was an article in the paper that Regina wrote.
 It was titled ‘local store manager killed in plane crash in Pacific Ocean’.
 Peace***